 This point was echoed by each of the brothers at some time during the three days spent in Eastern Colorado.
 It’s fun to see them out in the greenhouse or the fields, as each brother touches the soil, examines the clones, goofs around with each other and the rest of the Charlotte’s Web team.
 But beneath their playfulness is an ever-present watchful eye over each step of the process.

 The brothers often speak about what it was like when the first CNN episode aired.
 They joke about the hard times but get serious when talking about the gravity of their challenges starting Charlotte’s Web.
 “Scaling this business felt impossible at times.
 We couldn’t get basic business services.
 A building.
 Land.
 Credit cards.
 We had a list of people waiting, but we couldn’t do anything.
-It was one of the worst positions of our lives.”
+It was one of the worst positions in our lives.”

 Josh continued to explain their first season trying to scale the growth.
 “We couldn’t afford labor to plant.
 The seven of us couldn’t plant enough hemp for what we knew was needed.
 So the moms and dads on the waiting list came out here and helped us plant.
 A bunch of filthy brothers, a hundred degrees and they were here [in the fields] planting clones.”

-As Jared tells it, "That first hemp crop after the first CNN episode and the signing of the 2014 Farm Bill was a do-or-die for the brothers.
-We had thousands of desperate families on a wait list.
+As Jared tells it, “That first hemp crop after the first CNN episode and the signing of the 2014 Farm Bill was do-or-die for the brothers.
+We had thousands of desperate families on a waitlist.
 We watched the hail storms off in the distance pass us by.
 We watched bad weather move around us.
 Animals and insects left the crop alone.
-It was very stressful, but we pushed through."
+It was very stressful, but we pushed through.”

 Dr. Gupta inquired, “What kept you all going?”

 A rare pause of all seven brothers at a loss for words.
-Finally one chimes in: “A greater purpose.
+Finally one chime in: “A greater purpose.
 We could’ve done other businesses.
 But seeing Charlotte.
 That keeps you going when it’s hard.”
 They all nod in agreement.
 “The highest honor of our life is to know that a solution our hands touched is helping people live better.”